MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Data-Driven Modeling

-The $\mb{X} \in \mathbb{R}^{3n}$ refers to the collective configuration of all $n$ colloids.
-Here the main component to determine for the simplified model is the \textit{mobility tensor} $M = M(\mb{X})$, which captures the effective coupling between the colloidal particles.
+The \(\mathbf{X} \in \mathbb{R}^{3n}\) refers to the collective configuration of all \(n\) colloids in these Smoluchowski dynamics ( \hyperlink{ref-Smoluchowski:1906}{Smoluchowski, 1906}).
+The \(\mathbf{g}(t)\) gives the thermal fluctuations for the temperature corresponding to \(k_B{T}\).
+Here, the main objectives in this model are to determine (i) the \emph{mobility tensor} \(M = M(\mathbf{X})\) which captures the effective dynamic coupling between the colloidal particles, and (ii) the \emph{interaction laws} \(\mathbf{F}\) for configurations \(\mathbf{X}\).

-In principle, this could be tabulated for each $\mb{X}$ by performing a sequence of computational simulations over all configurations and force combinations.
-However, in the general case this is inefficient in practice unless there are known symmetries or other physical structures.
-For example, interactions only occurring pairwise or translational and rotational invariances / equivariances.
-In the case of pairwise interactions, translational invariance, and rotational equivariance, the mobility can be reduced effectively to a one dimensional dependence on the configuration.
-In many circumstances such symmetries of the system may not be immediately apparent and even when symmetries are known tabulation can present drawbacks for interpolation and storage.

 Machine learning methods provide data-driven approaches for learning representations and features for such modeling.
-Optimization frameworks with judicious choices of loss functions and training protocols can be used to identify system features underlying interactions, symmetries, and other structures.
-In machine learning methods these are represented in a compressed form over some model class allowing for efficient interpolation, and even extrapolation in some cases, especially when using explicit low dimensional latent spaces or when imposing other inductive biases.

-As further simplification for the colloidal example, if we assume the interactions occur to a good approximation only pairwise the problem can be reduced to a model $M = M(\mb{X}_1,\mb{X}_2)$ depending on six dimensions.
-This can be further constrained to learn only symmetric positive semi-definite tensors, for example by learning $L = L(\mb{X}_1,\mb{X}_2)$ to generate $M = LL^T$.
+Optimization using appropriate loss functions and training protocols can be used to identify system features underlying interactions, symmetries, and other structures.
+In machine learning methods this is accomplished by using a class of representations and by training with data to identify models from this class.
+For making predictions in unobserved cases, this allows for interpolation, and in some cases even extrapolation, especially when using explicit low dimensional latent spaces or when imposing other inductive biases ( \hyperlink{ref-Atzberger:2022}{Lopez \& Atzberger, 2022}; \hyperlink{ref-Atzberger:2023}{Stinis et al., 2023}).
+For example, consider the colloidal example in the simplified case when we assume the interactions can be approximated as pairwise.
+The problem reduces to a model \(M = M(\mathbf{X}_1,\mathbf{X}_2)\) depending on six dimensions.
+This can be further constrained to learn only symmetric positive semi-definite tensors, for example by learning \(L = L(\mathbf{X}_1,\mathbf{X}_2)\) to generate \(M = LL^T\).